 - 2. At least a 2.5 grade point average in the teaching field; a 2.5 grade point average in professional studies (EDU courses); a 2.5 grade point average in general studies; and an overall Spring Hill College transcript 2.5 grade point average.
 Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
 Courses that need to be repeated are taken at regularly scheduled class times.
 See teacher education faculty advisor for further information. - 3.
-A passing score on all sections of the Alabama Prospective Teacher Test. - Satisfactory performance on the Spoken English Competency Examination.
+A passing score on all sections of the Alabama Prospective Teacher Test. - 4.
+Satisfactory performance on the Spoken English Competency Examination.
 This exam is part of the interview process. - 5.
 Satisfactory performance on a writing sample (original handwritten statement) to be completed during the interview process. - 6.
-Satisfactory interview designed to provide information on the applicant's personality, interests, and aptitudes consistent with the requirements for successful teaching. - 7.
+Satisfactory interview designed to provide information on the applicant's personality, interests, and aptitudes consistent with the requirements for successful teaching.
+The interview includes a self-assessment utilizing the Dispositions Checklist for Sophomore Self-Evaluation.
+The checklist is reviewed by the teacher education faculty. - 7.
 Satisfactory completion of pre-professional laboratory and other experiences designed to assist the student in making a wise career choice. - Satisfactory completion of a Five-Day Structured Field Experience.
 The teacher education faculty must approve the school setting and grade level.
-Five-day experiences must be completed in five consecutive bellto-bell school days. - 9.
-Signature of the student on the appropriate form indicating that he/she is aware of and responsible for the Alabama State Department of Education knowledge and abilities rules and regulations required for completion of the desired teacher education program. - 10.
+Five-day experiences must be completed in five consecutive bellto-bell school days. - Signature of the student on the appropriate form indicating that he/she is aware of and responsible for the Alabama State Department of Education knowledge and abilities rules and regulations required for completion of the desired teacher education program. - 10.
 Attendance at a training session of the Children and Adolescent Protection Program, sponsored by the Office of Child and Adolescent Protection through the Archdiocese of Mobile.
 This training session will be provided in education courses to be selected by the teacher education faculty.
 The student is responsible for payment of the required fee. - 11.
 Possession of a copy of, and knowledge of, the contents of the current Guidebook for Professional Experiences: Undergraduate Clinical Experiences.
 The Guidebook is a required manual in EDU 260 Educational Psychology.
-This course includes an orientation designed to assure that the student is aware of professional performance and experiences required for successful completion of the desired teacher education program.
+This course includes an orientation designed to assure that the student is aware of professional performance and experiences